Complete Guide to Cannabis Concentrates

 As we’ve covered, there are several different types of cannabis concentrates out there.
 And with today’s modern technology, extractionists have highly-refined these processes, which means there are more product options for customers and medical patients at dispensaries like Verilife.

 If you’re interested in learning more about these products and their potency, see what Verilife has on its medical and recreational cannabis menus.
-And as always, don’t hesitate to ask one of our expert representatives about your cannabis concentrate options with Verilife–we’ll find the perfect product for you.

 Please note that State laws impact what dispensaries can and can’t sell to recreational customers and medical marijuana patients.
 So, not every type of product or potency mentioned here will be available at all Verilife locations.